 Suds have absolutely no impact on the cleaning power of your dishwashing liquid or laundry powder/liquid.
 Soap and detergent are very different things, and here’s why.

-Soap has been around forever.
-Egyptians used it to wash themselves and their clothing.
-By the late 16th century it was being commercialised in France, Spain and Italy.
+Egyptians used it to wash themselves and their clothing but by the late 16th century it was being commercialised in France, Spain and Italy.
 In 1916 a synthetic soap was made and in the aftermath of WWI, soap was becoming scarce so Germany started using this synthetic formula.
 It was so successful that it started to be exported to the USA, and by the 50s ‘detergent’ was the new thing.
 Being cheaper and easier to make, soap was soon forgotten.

 Soaps and detergents have similar chemical properties, both acting as ‘surfactants’ to make things clean.
 However, soaps are produced from natural products and detergents are from synthetic ingredients such as Propylene (a petrol waste product), Sodium Hydroxide and Sulphuric Acid to name a few.